Energy in Switzerland: Carbon tax

 Switzerland's energy policy includes measures targeting CO_{2} emissions, such as the implementation of a CO_{2} tax in 2008.
 Furthermore, in 2021, legislation was passed to reinforce the expansion of domestic renewable energies, aiming to enhance the country's supply security.

 The country's CO_{2} tax on fossil fuels for stationary sources, initiated in 2008, covers roughly 40% of its greenhouse emissions, mainly affecting the heating and process fuel sectors.
 The tax, originally CHF 96 per tonne of CO_{2}, was raised to CHF 120 in 2022.
 To ease economic impacts, two-thirds of this revenue returns to households and businesses, offsetting health insurance and social security costs.
 Nevertheless, proposals to increase carbon pricing on stationary sources and transport fuels in June 2021 were met with public resistance and ultimately rejected.

-A tactic in the campaign against climate change is the integration of Switzerland's Emissions Trading System (ETS) with the EU's ETS.
-This agreement, which was formally established in 2020, permits businesses in both regions to easily exchange emissions allowances, improving market efficiency and lowering total compliance costs.
-The linked ETS expands the geographic reach of carbon pricing by merging systems, promoting more extensive emissions reductions at the most affordable price.
-Additionally, it promotes international cooperation to minimize global warming, which is in line with the goals of the Paris Agreement.

-Based on the EU's cap-and-trade approach, Switzerland's ETS allows allowance trading while enforcing a gradually decreasing ceiling on emissions.
-By encouraging businesses to invest in cleaner fuels and technology, this mechanism enhances their support for long-term climate goals.
-The integration, which includes areas involving heavy industries and aviation, demonstrates a collaborative strategy for attaining notable carbon reductions on a global scale.

 Energy plan

 In 2017, Swiss voters accepted the revised Energy Act, endorsing the implementation of the 2050 Energy Strategy, which principally aims to: